-Liver is a great source of B vitamins, iron, phosphorus, selenium, zinc and vitamin A, while the eggs boost the choline.
-Many people find they do better with less plant-based foods, particularly if they have digestive issues.
+Liver is an excellent source of B vitamins, iron, phosphorus, selenium, zinc, vitamin A, and choline boosted by the superfood eggs in this recipe.
+Many people find they do better eating fewer plant-based foods, particularly if they have digestive issues.

-However, even the most nutrient-dense animal foods don’t provide high levels of important nutrients such as vitamin C, vitamin K, magnesium and potassium.
-So you need to find the balance of plant-based and animal-based foods that provide the optimal nutrient outcome for you.
+But not even the most nutrient-dense animal proteins provide high levels of vital nutrients such as vitamin C, vitamin K, magnesium and, potassium.
+So, experiment to find the ideal balance of plant and animal-based foods to optimize your nutritional goals.

 The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.